 What Color Tones Down Orange in Wood?

-The color that tones down the orange in the wood is blue.
-Adding a stain or glaze with blue undertones can neutralize the orange tones and produce a more balanced color.
+If you’re trying to tone down the orange in wood, blue is your go-to color.
+I’ve found that using a stain or glaze with blue undertones really helps neutralize those orange hues, giving you a more balanced and pleasing color.

 Blue is opposite to orange on the color wheel, and the complementary relationship between these colors creates a harmonious effect when used together.
 Applying blue paint or tint to the wood surface can also achieve a similar effect.